Robainggg/elk-on-docker/README.md

    **WARNING**
  If you're using Rancher Desktop, there might be an issue with the virtual memory allocation for Elasticsearch.
  This can cause the Elasticsearch container to fail to start.
 To resolve this, follow these steps:
       1. Open the Rancher Desktop terminal by running the command:
       ```bash
          rdctl shell
       ```
-      2. In the Rancher terminal, run the following command to adjust the virtual memory limit:
+      3. In the Rancher terminal, run the following command to adjust the virtual memory limit:
        ```bash
-       sudo sysctl -w vm.max_map_count=262144      ```
+           sudo sysctl -w vm.max_map_count=262144
+         ```

 6. **Verify the ELK Stack is Running**